 Lack of insulation, severe air leakage, and/or unbalanced ductwork are frequently to blame.
 Not having zones can also cause problems, but of all the issues we just discussed, zoning is the only one directly related to the capability of your HVAC equipment.

 Sometimes you will need to replace your HVAC to solve comfort problems, but not always.

 The good news?
-Whatever your problem is, it can be diagnosed solved - often for much less money than replacing your entire heating and air system!
-A Building Performance Institute-trained specialist (yep, just like PV) can help you figure out what's going on.
+Whatever your problem is, it can be diagnosed and solved – often for much less money than replacing your entire heating and air system!
+A Building Performance Institute-trained specialist (yep, just like PV Heating & Air) can help you figure out what’s going on.
 We identify sources of air leakage during our whole home assessments, and we can perform Manual J and D calculations to help you optimize your ductwork and HVAC setup.

 The result is a comfortable home that feels like the temperature displayed on your thermostat.
 If that sounds appealing, now’s the time to diagnose your comfort problem!